smlavine/onclick/README.md

 usage: onclick command args...
 ```

-Every time the terminal is clicked, the command runs.
+Every time the terminal is clicked, or enter is pressed, the command runs.

 ## Installation